mrjvanniekerk/loadingindicator/README.md

 then copy and paste this url on any browser http://localhost:9000/index.html**:

 ```
-The project waits five seconds before loading data.
+After the porject loads, onclick event for load name button  waits five seconds before loading data.
 This was done intentionally so that the indicator may be displayed.
 After 5 seconds a list of names should appear
 ```